frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/comborolls.md

 ![](images/comboroll/comboroll-combos.png)

-The assigned combos come from the categories discussed for comborolls earlier, and are typically switched to two-hand combos for easy rolling with a subsequent letter on one side.
-(Thus, I don't use mnemonic placement.)
+The assigned combos come from the categories discussed for comborolls earlier.
+Many are placed so that they roll with a common following letter on at elast one side.
 For example, BE is often followed by T or E, MIN is often followed by U or I, and so on.
 Two-hand combos *after* a letter are a bit tricky with timing, so these tend to be used when they occur at the start of a word.

 ### Special cases